A new favorite! This UltraSoft® coverall has two zippered chest pockets for improved storage.

 2013 ASSE Attendee Choice Award for Arc Flash Protection!
 (Long-Sleeve T-Shirt)

-Workrite Station Wear—the leader in FR Station Wear since 1986
+Workrite Uniform Station Wear—the leader in FR Station Wear since 1986

-We have the NFPA 2112-certified garments you need, with 64 new styles just added.
+We have the UL-certified NFPA 2112 garments you need, with 64 new styles just added.

-Workrite has been certifying garments to NFPA 2112 for over a decade to meet the demands of our oil & gas customers who wanted to be sure their garments used all FR components and thread, in addition to meeting other key specifications required for certification at the garment level.
+Workrite Uniform has been creating UL-certified NFPA 2112 garments for over a decade to meet the demands of our oil & gas customers who wanted to be sure their garments used all FR components and thread, in addition to meeting other key specifications required for certification at the garment level.
 We have now added additional styles to our list, including FR cotton-based workwear and non-insulated jackets.

-View a complete listing of Workrite certified garments by style.
+View a complete listing of Workrite Uniform certified garments by style.

-Join Mark Saner, Workrite's Technical Manager, for our in-depth webinars on all things FR.
+Join Mark Saner, Workrite Uniform's FR Technical Manager, for our in-depth webinars on all things FR.

 The FR industry is chock full of terms and acronyms that you need to know.